tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 While there is often pushback (and rightly so) against deadlines, there is some value to them.
 Again, from _Shape Up_:

-> When you have a deadline, all of a sudden you have to make decision
+> When you have a deadline, all of a sudden you have to make decisions

 When a deadline is looming, you may shift into pragmatic mode.
 Long, hypothetical discussions may stop happening and discussions of cutting scope may start.
 However, as was said before, there's a balance to this, so be careful.
 You need to feel comfortable pushing back against deadlines when it's prudent to do so.

 ## Struggling versus Solving

-The other tautogram that Charlie came up when we were talking was about how to balance spending the time **struggling** to solve a problem and learning on your own with getting to a **solution** as quickly as possible.
+The other tautogram that Charlie came up with when we were talking was about how to balance spending the time **struggling** to solve a problem and learning on your own with getting to a **solution** as quickly as possible.

 In a [recent post](/2020/04/how-i-debug-my-dependencies#asking-for-help) I mentioned how I can struggle with asking for help, especially from open-source strangers.
 This struggle versus solving discussion partially came out of me trying to self-reflect on how I could improve.
 How much time should I spend trying to debug an issue with a third-party library and learning how it works before I should ask for help solving my problem?